krzysiekbienias/witcher/README.md

 [Sensitivity Analysis](#SensitivityAnalysis)
 [Utils](#Utils)

-## Instalation
+## Installation
 To use the package you need to clone the repository first.
 The package itself has a numerous dependencies and it is better to isolate environment for this module.
 To run it properly ple

-## Dependecies
+## Dependencies
 To run the code smoothly a User must first import QuantLib library.
-From QuantLib we laverage only calendar schedule and lifecycle of trades.
+From this we leverage only calendar schedule and lifecycle of trades.
 All analytical formula are implemented from scratch.

 ## Documentation
 Detailed documentation might be find under following location: